As an Amazon Associate we earn from qualifying purchases.

 Step 3: Scrub With the Soft Side of the Sponge

 Depending on the wood your bowl is made of, it is possible that the scour side may scratch the surface of the wood.
-We do not want any scratches while cleaning (we’ll save conditioning and repair work with sandpaper for another article).
+I do not want any scratches while cleaning (I’ll save conditioning and repair work with sandpaper for another article).

 Rub the whole bowl down with the soap soft sponge.
 This should be more than plenty to remove traces of dressing or oil.

 Step 4: Rinse With Hot Water to Remove the Soap

 Just like with the initial rinse, make sure you are using hot water to rinse the soap out.
 While soap won’t solidify the same way fats and oils will, it is much harder to remove soap in cold water than hot.
 Plus, a soapy film is not something you want on your salad bowl.